 What is the difference between a CRM Capability, Competence, Process, and System?

-There is quite a bit of confusion amongst practitioners about what is a capability and what is not.
+There is quite a bit of confusion amongst practitioners about what is a capability and what is not and also what is the difference between a CRM capability, CRM competence, CRM Process, and a CRM System.
 Let’s walk through a simple example to grasp these concepts, which are all different, even though they are related.